 - ...I have COVID-19 now?

-If you have tested positive for COVID-19, the CDC recommends that you isolate yourself (be alone) and use precautions (social distancing, wearing a face mask, washing your hands often, etc.) for 10 days after your COVID-19 symptoms start, or 10 days after you test positive for COVID-19—whichever happens first.
+If you have tested positive for COVID-19, the CDC recommends that you isolate yourself (be alone/stay away from other people) and use precautions (social distancing, wearing a face mask, washing your hands often, etc.) for at least 10 days after your COVID-19 symptoms start or at least 10 days after you test positive for COVID-19—whichever happens first.
 Before you get the COVID-19 vaccine, you should wait until you do not have any COVID-19 symptoms, have isolated yourself for 10 days, and have not had a fever for 24 hours.
-At that point, clinical trial results indicate it’s safe for people who have had COVID-19 to get the vaccine.
+After you complete 10 days of isolation and have not had a fever for 24 hours, research has shown that it is safe for people who have had COVID-19 to get the vaccine.

-If you already have COVID-19, consider joining an ACTIV clinical trial for COVID-19 treatments.
+If you already have COVID-19, you can also consider joining an ACTIV clinical trial for COVID-19 treatments.
 Visit the Clinical Trials page to learn more.

 - People who are pregnant have a higher risk of having worse COVID-19 symptoms than people who are not pregnant.
-If you’re pregnant, you may choose to be vaccinated.
+If you are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future, COVID-19 vaccination is recommended.
 Vaccine monitoring systems for pregnancy are in place to monitor vaccine safety, and so far, they have not identified any specific safety concerns for pregnant people.

 - There is no evidence that fertility problems are a side effect of any vaccine, including COVID-19 vaccines.

 - If you have questions about getting vaccinated while you’re pregnant, a conversation with your healthcare professional can help.